Research areas

 Bioinformatics, Systematics and Evolution

-Research in Bioinformatics includes studies of protein folding and dynamics, DNA and protein sequence analysis techniques, and modeling of evolution and ecosystems.
+Research in Bioinformatics includes studies of protein folding and dynamics, DNA and protein sequence analysis techniques, and modelling of evolution and ecosystems.
 Much of modern evolutionary biology involves computational analyses of genome sequences.
 The area of systematics (traditionally taxonomy) is now also heavily reliant on bioinformatics analysis.

 Topics include: